Relative Nakayama-Zariski decomposition and minimal models of generalized pairs: Introduction

-We still expect the analogue of Theorem \ref{thm: hh20 1.5 and has19 1.1}(2.b) to be true.
-That is, we expect that any log minimal model of $(X,B,\Mm)/Z$ is a good minimal model under the setting of Theorem \ref{thm: bir12 1.1 gpair}.
-This is because such $K_X+B+\Mm_X$ is log abundant$/U$ with respect to $(X,B,\Mm)$ by Theorem \ref{thm: has20b 4.1 rel ver} below.
-However, the following example shows that the question is very subtle as ``log abundant" does not imply semi-ampleness in general for glc g-pairs:
+We still expect the analogue of Theorem \ref{thm: has19 1.1}(2) to be true.
+That is, we expect that any log minimal model of $(X,B,\Mm)/Z$ is a good minimal model (of) a generalized pair $(X,B,\Mm)/Z$ as in Theorem \ref{thm: bir12 1.1 gpair} is in fact good; see the first paragraph of the Postscript.
+This is because such $K_X+B+\Mm_X$ is log abundant$/U$ with respect to $(X,B,\Mm)$ by Theorem \ref{thm: Has22b 4.1 rel ver} below.
+However, the following example shows that the question is very subtle as ``log abundance" does not imply semi-ampleness in general for lc g-pairs:

 \begin{ex} Let $C_0$ be a nodal cubic in $\Pp^2$ and $l$ the hyperplane class on $\Pp^2$.
 Let $P_1,P_2,...,P_{12}$ be twelve distinct points on $C_0$ which are different from the nodal point.
 Let